shoui520/shoui520.github.io/multilingual_docs/viet/yomichan.md

 Yomitan supports the use of frequency dictionaries that tell you how common a word is.

-**JPDB** - A frequency list made from jpdb.io, which is a site that has analyzed many light novels, visual novels, anime and j-drama.
+**JPDB** - A frequency list made from jpdb.io, which is a site that has analyzed many light novels, visual novels, Anime and j-drama.
 In turn, this is a frequency list from Japanese fictional media.

 **CC100** - Frequency list of corpus data from Japanese internet.
 Formal words will appear more common in this frequency list .
 Example: 審議会 (council) is 9733 frequency on CC100 and 58730 on JPDB.